 Your centerboard (or leeboard) and rudder provide lift to keep the boat tracking to windward.
 They work best when the flow over them is fast, smooth, and when their effective surface area is largest.
 Let’s break these three factors down.

 - Fast flow.
 We discussed the importance of speed in tip #2.
-To further reinforce this, perhaps you have seen cases in which another boat footed off below you and ended up sailing faster and higher, leaving you behind and to leeward.
+Perhaps you have seen cases in which another boat footed off below you and ended up sailing faster and higher, leaving you behind and to leeward.
 The additional speed made the other boat’s foils more effective.

-- Smooth flow.
+- Smooth flow – constant angle of heel.
 You’ve probably noticed the negative effects of disturbed air on your sails.
 The same is true for underwater foils.
 Every time your angle of heel changes or you steer abruptly, the flow over your foils is disturbed and you lose distance to windward.
 Sail at a constant angle of heel!
+See our post on Sailing Upwind by Constant Angle of Heel for more.

 - Effective surface area.
 More foil surface area means more lift.
 To realize the full surface area intended by the designer, you must sail with the designed angle of heel and board depth.